This is a tale of a small town, Indigo

 guys”.
 Astrid, the main protagonist,

-and Will, who occupies a some what distant co-star role, become more likeable
+and Will, who occupies a somewhat distant co-star role, become more likeable

 in this book.

-status quo strongly resisting change is the bedrock of the novel.
-Analytically both sides of the equation are
+In my mind, the premise that the status quo strongly resists change is the bedrock of the novel.
+Analytically, both sides of the equation are

 bat dung nuts!
 Overreaction seems to be

-a knee jerk response throughout the book.
+a knee-jerk response throughout the book.

 There was a lot more action and interesting developments in this